jac307/MediaArtTutorials/ART1TI3/Gen-Visuals-02.md

 In your journal (under **"Project"**), answer:

 1. Chosen Tool
-  - Why did you choose **Hydra**?
+  - Why did you choose **Hydra** for this project?
-  - What discoveries or surprises emerged in Part 1?
+  - What discoveries or surprises emerged during Part 1?
   - What will you do differently now that you understand the tool better?

 2. Project Direction
-  - What kind of generative visuals do you want to explore?
+  - What type of generative visuals do you want to create?
-  - Are you going to create a series of 4-6 individual images or 2-4 short videos?
-(Videos must not exceed **30 seconds** in length)
+  - Will you produce:
+    - 4–6 individual images, or
+    - 4–6 individual GIFs, or
+    - 2–4 short videos (each max 30 seconds)
-  - Will they reflect a specific emotion, idea, or theme?
+  - Do your visuals reflect a specific emotion, idea, or theme?
-  - What color palettes, shapes, and textures will you experiment with?
+  - What color palettes, shapes, textures, and transformations will you explore?
-  - How will your ensure visual connection across all compositions?
+  - How will you ensure visual cohesion across all compositions?

 3. Process & Collaboration
   - How will you divide the work?
-    > Each student is expected to complete roughly half of the images.
+    > Each student should complete roughly half of the outputs.
   - How will you document progress? (e.g., tables, screenshots, iterative prompts, notes)

 ---

 <h3 style="color: darkred;">[1h10m] Work on Your Project</h3>

-**Goal:** Create a cohesive series of **4 digital paintings**, each using distinct code.
+**Goal:** Produce a cohesive series of **4-6 digital paintings** (JPEG or GIF) or **2–4 short videos**, using Hydra and exploring a range of coding techniques.

 ### Documentation Requirements

 Each student must document their own process under their name.
 Create a **three-column table** for each attempted image (including failed ones):

 1. **Image**
-   - Insert all generated images—even unsuccessful ones.
+   - Include all generated outputs (successful, failed, and iterations).
 2. **Code**
-   - Copy/paste the exact code you used.
+   - Copy/paste the exact Hydra code you used.
 3. **Comments** (4–5 sentences).
 Reflect on:
-   - What worked well and why?
+   - What worked and why
-   - What limitations or issues came up?
+   - What didn’t work
-   - If unsuccessful, how will you adjust your code?
+   - How you adjusted your code
-   - How does this iteration move you toward a unique visual style?
+   - How this attempt moved you toward a consistent or unique visual style

 ### Artistic Guidelines:

 - You may generate:
-  - **Still digital paintings** (JPEG)
+  - Still digital paintings (JPEG)
-  - **Moving digital paintings** (GIF or MP4)
+  - Moving digital paintings (GIF or MP4)

-- All pieces must share a **common artistic thread**
+- All pieces must share a cohesive artistic thread, such as:
-  *(e.g., color palette, theme, pattern, or visual style)*
+  - Color palette
+  - Shape language
+  - Pattern logic
+  - Visual rhythm
+  - A shared conceptual theme

-- Modify your outputs using a photo or video editor if needed:
+- You may refine outputs using editing software:
-  - Adjust aspect ratio *(horizontal, vertical, or square)*
+  - Adjust aspect ratio (horizontal, vertical, square)
+  - Make small color or contrast edits
-  - *(Optional)* Add text or additional visual elements for artistic enhancement
+  - (Optional) Add text or additional visual elements

 ---

 <h3 style="color: darkred;">[15 min] Reflection</h3>

 Under **Reflection**, answer:
-- How did your concept evolve from the initial idea to the final composition?
+- How did your concept evolve from the initial idea to the final work?
-- What were the biggest technical challenges you encountered, and how did you resolve them?
+- What were the biggest technical challenges, and how did you solve them?
-- How does your final work compare to traditional painting or digital art practices?
+- How does your final work compare to traditional digital art or painting practices?

 Once documentation is complete: